Underwurlde: Development

 Little is known about the development processes of Ultimate Play the Game, which was known for its avoidance of media spotlight.
 Its founders, brothers Tim and Chris Stamper, were infamously taciturn both to preserve their time and to let their games speak for themselves.
 Though as the Sabreman series became popular, their silence contributed to the series' mystique.
 The main criticism of Underwurlde's predecessor and the first game in the Sabreman series, Sabre Wulf, was its similarity to an earlier game by the Stamper brothers, as both were depicted in a top-down view as action-adventure games.
-While Retro Gamer wrote that the sequel, Underwurlde, resolved this criticism by instead using a side view as a platform game, Ultimate Play the Game also had a reputation for releasing games outside the order in which they were developed.
-Indeed, the Stamper brothers claimed to have finished their third Sabreman title, the epochal Knight Lore, in advance of both of its predecessors.
+While Retro Gamer wrote that the sequel, Underwurlde, resolved this criticism by instead using a side view as a platform game, The Stamper brothers claimed to have finished their third Sabreman title, the epochal Knight Lore, in advance of both of its predecessors, although more recent analysis of the code used in the games has suggested this may have been an exaggeration as the routines found in Knight Lore are far more optimised.
 The Stampers primarily developed for the ZX Spectrum home computer and outsourced the work of converting their games to work on other types of computers to external developers more familiar with the hardware architecture of other platforms.
 For instance, Firebird released the Commodore 64 releases of Sabre Wulf and Underwurlde.
-The game was released alongside Knight Lore for the ZX Spectrum near the 1984 holiday season, and the Commodore 64 version was released a year later.
+The game was released shortly before Knight Lore for the ZX Spectrum near the 1984 holiday season, and the Commodore 64 version was released a year later.